-The I "as-is" function is used here to specify that the expression (actual-pred) is an arithmetic operation, not a model formula.
+The I "as-is" function specifies that the expression (actual-pred) is an arithmetic operation, not a model formula.
 This is necessary because - is a formula operator, meaning to remove a term from a model.
 However here we want the - operator to have its usual (arithmetic) meaning.